 While Phoenix doesn’t experience the picturesque fall that many other cities have with the changing leaves and chilly sweater weather, we do have something that still gets us excited about the autumnal change: lower electric bills!

 Since this cooling off period is long-awaited and celebrated, it’s easy to push going solar to the back of your mind.
 As the weather cools, the financial relief that solar provides is less urgent, so you put it off another year, only to absorb those costly summer bills once again when the thermometer inevitably starts to rise.
 In truth, fall and winter are actually the best times of year to go solar here in Arizona.

 Sound counterintuitive?
 Let’s break it down.
 Below are four ways making the switch to solar in the fall will maximize your financial return while also easing the installation process from start to finish.

-If you’ve been thinking about solar, now is the time to act to lock in your 2018 tax incentives!
+If you’ve been thinking about solar, now is the time to act to lock in the 30% ITC!
 Contact one of our solar experts for a custom solar quote.
 If you aren't quite ready for a quote, you can download our complimentary whitepaper: Is Solar Right for You?